-So begins the experience of the holiday season for many children — and we’re asking them, “What would you like for Christmas?”.
+So begins the experience of the holiday season for children across the globe — and many are asking them, “What would you like for Christmas?”.

 We encourage our kids to wish for things during the holiday season.
 Most children will wish for tangible stuff – things to play with, sleep with, wear, read, or craft with.
 Some children will wish for an extraordinary event to happen, such as to be adopted, have a parent return home for Christmas, or have a loved one recover from a serious illness.
 And others like my four-year-old, will wish for a trip to the moon and a real pet dinosaur!

-I always look forward to discovering what our children hope to receive for Christmas.
-They already have most of what they want and more than they need.
 It has been a joy to see how their wish list has changed over the last few years — on our journey to own less and live with more intention.
 I stopped buying them so much stuff and I set limits.
-After all, how could I give my kids so much stuff while scratching my head at their inability to take care of it with constant disdain and discontent?
+After all, how could I give my kids so much stuff while scratching my head at their inability to take care of it?

 “What would you like for Christmas?”

-With this question they’d list everything they could think of.
-Every item on their list was a toy — something they already had too much of!
-They asked for everything they saw in commercials plus all the toys their friends already had!
+With this question some kids will list everything they can think of.
+And most items on their list will be toys — something they already had too much of!
 I don’t think toys are inherently bad, but how many toys can my children truly enjoy?
 How many things do they need to thrive, grow, and play?
 The answer, a lot less than we think!

 For Christmas, what is:

 - One they want.